Tombo Mu-01 (µ-01) chromatic, from my collectionMu-01 PG (µ-01 PG) with pink gold coating coversTombo soft leather case

 CBH 2012 and 2016, from my collection

 There is a video of Cham Ber talking about his manually build CBH 2012 made out of solid silver.
+The instrument weights a massive 45 ounces (1275 grams)!

 CBH harmonicas were discontinued after a patent court trial between Hohner and Mr. Huang.
 The patent went to Mr. Huang, and the CBH models were not made after 1983.